 Jon Guynn focuses his practice on complex commercial litigation, internal investigations, and white collar defense.
-He has represented individuals and companies in a broad range of industries, including aerospace, utilities, telecommunications, biopharmaceuticals, financial services, medical devices, food and beverage, and digital advertising.
-Jon also regularly represents clients in connection with complex and sensitive internal investigations and government inquiries.
+He has represented individuals and companies in a broad range of industries, including aerospace, clinical laboratory diagnostics, utilities, telecommunications, biopharmaceuticals, financial services, metals and mining, home health care, medical devices, food and beverage, and digital advertising.
+He regularly represents clients in connection with complex and sensitive internal investigations and government inquiries arising, among others, under the False Claims Act (FCA), Foreign Corrupt Practices Act (FCPA), and federal and state securities laws.

-Jon has a wealth of complex litigation experience, with an emphasis on trade secret, antitrust, and securities litigation.
-He has participated in and managed many aspects of litigation, from case inception through resolution, including conducting motion practice, fact and expert discovery, taking and defending depositions, and examining witnesses at trial.
+Jon has a wealth of complex litigation experience, with an emphasis on health care, securities, trade secret, and antitrust litigation.
+He has participated in and managed many aspects of litigation, from case inception through resolution, including conducting internal investigations, motion practice, fact and expert discovery, taking and defending depositions, and examining witnesses at trial.

 Court Rejects New York Attorney General's "Hyperbolic" Complaint Alleging That ExxonMobil Defrauded Investors Regarding Climate Change Risk